PaulHatch/semantic-version/readme.md

 ## Major and Minor Versions

 The commit messages for the span of commits from the last tag are checked for the presence of version bump patterns.
-By default, `feat:` triggers a minor version bump, while `!:` (e.g., `feat!:`, `fix!:`) or `BREAKING CHANGE:` triggers a major version bump.
+By default, `feat:` or `feat(scope):` trigger a minor version bump, while `!:` (e.g., `feat!:`, `fix!:`) or `BREAKING CHANGE:` triggers a major version bump.
 If a pattern is encountered that commit is treated as the start of a major or minor version instead of the default patch level.
 As with normal commits the implied version